HMS Intrepid (L11): Service

 Intrepid was the command-and-control ship for major disaster relief operation in East Pakistan in November 1970.
 The 1970 Bhola cyclone was a devastating tropical cyclone that struck East Pakistan (present-day Bangladesh) and India's West Bengal on 3 November 1970.
 It remains the deadliest tropical cyclone ever recorded and one of the deadliest natural disasters.
 Melting snow from the Himalayas met the storm surge that flooded much of the low-lying islands of the Ganges Delta.
 Intrepid with HMS Triumph left Singapore for the Bay of Bengal to assist with the relief efforts.
 Force controlled twenty helicopters, eight landing craft, 650 troops, and assisted international and civilian rescue teams distributing supplies.
 At least 500,000 people lost their lives in the storm.

+1974 "Intrepid" returned to UK waters and went into an AMP refit at Portsmouth.
+A new crew was recruited by Drafty and the AMP was completed.
+Recommissioning took place with Captain Nicholas Hunt being given the command.
+1975 Work Up and Sea Trials began at FOST along with RM storming the hills above Portland for various joint exercises for readiness of the crew, a quick sail across the channel to Cherbourg for the first foreign trip of the 'Second Commission'.
+Leave for Easter break completed, the ship headed to the Med for Gib, Corsica, Malta and several exercises along with the Hermes.
+1975 was spent in the Med.
+1976 across the pond to South America, North America, West Indies including a 'DISASTER RELIEF' for an island volcano eruption and then home for Easter.
+Leave for Easter Break completed, the ship headed into European waters calling at : Amsterdam, Gdansk, Aarhus, Sonje Fjord, Copenhagen, Rosyth (not necessarily in that order), completing exercises along the journey to continue with the state of readiness for war in the stated 'Cold War'.
+Intrepid reached Pompey in July 1976 and was scheduled and accepted into a LMP refit.

 As a result of defence cuts, Intrepid went into reserve in 1976, being brought back into active service in 1979 to allow Fearless to be refitted.